 Our JobKeeper guides provide step-by-step information on how to enrol for the JobKeeper payment, how to identify and maintain your employees and how to make a business declaration each month.
 See JobKeeper key dates for when these steps need to be completed by.

-You only need to satisfy the fall in turnover test once and you can do it in two ways:
+You can satisfy the fall in turnover test in two ways:

 See this thread: JobKeeper enrolment cut off date